aws-neuron/aws-neuron-sdk/libraries/nxd-training/overview.rst

 NxD Training (where NxD stands for NeuronX Distributed) library is a collection of open-source tools and libraries designed to empower customers to train PyTorch models on AWS Trainium instances.
 It is :ref:`introduced with Neuron 2.20 release <introduce-nxd-training>` as a beta software.
 NxD Training combines both ease-of-use and access to features built on top of :ref:`NxD Core<neuronx-distributed-index>` library.
-It is compatible with training platforms like NVIDIA’s NeMo.
+Except for a few Trainium specific features, NxD Training is compatible with training platforms like NVIDIA’s NeMo.

 Specifically, :ref:`NxD Training <nxdt_figure>` offers the following features and productivity flows: